2023 Career Trek

 Three 20-minute networking discussions led by early career sustainable finance professionals

-Only students who submit entries to the 2022 Challenge will be eligible to participate.
+Only students who submit prospectuses to the 2023 Challenge will be eligible to participate.

 is Managing Director, Responsible Investing at Trinity Church Wall Street.
 Her responsibilities span Trinity's securities, real estate, and mission investing portfolios.
 Bhakti is also an adjunct lecturer who teaches her own impact finance class in Columbia’s Masters in Sustainability Management Program, an independent director of Live Oak Crestview Climate Acquisition Corp, co-founder and steering committee member of Institutional Allocators for Diversity Equity and Inclusion (IADEI), a monthly contributor on sustainable investing to Forbes.com, and a New York State Insurance Fund Commissioner.
 Before joining Trinity Church, Bhakti was Managing Director at FCLTGlobal.
 She holds an MBA from the Harvard Kennedy School.